jundalisay/spblist/content/en/research/paracelsus/nature/book-09/chapter-05b.md

 ## Divining Rods uncertain

-You must therefore take heed, that you suffer not your selves to be seduced by the divinations of uncertain Arts; for they are vain, and fruitlesse, especially Divining rods, which have deceived many Miners.
+You must therefore take he d, that you suffer not your selves to be seduced by the divinations of uncertain Arts; for they are vain, and fruitlesse, especially Divining rods, which have deceived many Miners.
 For if they shew a thing truly once, they faile ten times.

 Also wee must not trust other fraudulent signes of the devill, which are made, and appeare in the night, and at some inconvenient times preternaturally, such as are ghosts, & visions.
 For I would have you know, that the devill can shew, and cause signes, but out of meer fraud, and deceit.

 So there is no Church built, but the devill hath his Chappell there.
-There is no Chappell built, but hee sets up his Altar.
-There is no good seed, but hee sows[Pg 130] amongst it his tares.
+There is no Chappell built, but he  sets up his Altar.
+There is no good seed, but he  sows[Pg 130] amongst it his tares.
 The same is the nature of Visions, and supernaturall Apparitions, in Crystals, Berills, Looking-glasses, and Waters, as they are by Ceremoniall Negromancers contrary to Gods command, and the power of the light of Nature basely abused.

 Visions indeed are not absolutely to be rejected; for they have their place, but then they must bee done after another processe.
 For now wee are not any longer in the first generation, but the second.
 Ceremonies therefore, and Conjurations are not any longer to be used by us Christians in the regeneration, as the Ancients in the old Testament, who lived in the first generation used them.
 For those prefigurations were for us who were to live in the New Testament.